Journal of the National Cancer Institute

 The Journal of the National Cancer Institute (JNCI) is a peer-reviewed medical journal covering research in oncology that was established in August 1940.
 It is published monthly by Oxford University Press and is edited by Patricia A. Ganz.
 It was merged with Cancer Treatment Reports in January 1988.
-JNCI used to be the official journal of the National Cancer Institute (NCI); however, in 1996, the NCI and JNCI agreed to grow apart.
+JNCI used to be the official journal of the U.S. National Cancer Institute (NCI); however, in 1996, the NCI and JNCI agreed to grow apart.
 Over the next five years, JNCI became independent of the NCI.

 A related publication is Journal of the National Cancer Institute Monographs (JNCI Monographs), established in 1959, which publishes manuscripts from cancer and cancer-related conferences, as well as groups of papers on specific subjects related to cancer.
 In January 1986, Cancer Treatment Symposia was merged with JNCI Monographs.
 Additionally, JNCI Cancer Spectrum (JNCI CS) is a fully open access journal, which was established in 2017.
 It is published bimonthly by Oxford University Press and is edited by Ronald Chen.